 A server is a software or hardware device that accepts and responds to requests made over a network.
 The device that makes the request, and receives a response from the server, is called a client.
 On the Internet, the term "server" commonly refers to the computer system that receives requests for a web files and sends those files to the client.

 What are they used for?

-Servers are used to manage network resources.
+Servers manage network resources.
 For example, a user may set up a server to control access to a network, send/receive e-mail, manage print jobs, or host a website.
 They are also proficient at performing intense calculations.
 Some servers are committed to a specific task, often referred to as dedicated.
-However, many servers today are shared servers which can take on the responsibility of e-mail, DNS, FTP, and even multiple websites in the case of a web server.
+However, many servers today are shared servers that take on the responsibility of e-mail, DNS, FTP, and even multiple websites in the case of a web server.

 Because they are commonly used to deliver services that are constantly required, most servers are never turned off.
 Consequently, when servers fail, they can cause the network users and company many problems.
 To alleviate these issues, servers are commonly set up to be fault tolerant.

 Examples of servers